jsxstyle/jsxstyle/.changeset/plugin config changes.md

 ---
-'jsxstyle-webpack-plugin': major
+'jsxstyle': major
 ---

-Moved `cacheFile` option and `classNameFormat` options from the loader to the plugin.
+Moved `cacheFile` option and `classNameFormat` options from the webpack loader to the plugin.